MrBlenny/react-flow-chart/README.md

 ## Contributing

 If you're interested in helping out, let me know.

-In particulat, would be great to get a hand making redux and mobx integrations.
+In particular, would be great to get a hand making redux and mobx integrations.

 ## Install